sophiafreiji/FYP_P54_2026/README.md

 # Database Setup

+1. Install PostgreSQL.

-Run the PostgreSQL schema on a fresh database.
+2. Run the DB query on a fresh database in PostgreSQL.

-The database includes:

-- Users
-- Sessions
-- Backup Codes
-- Requests
-- Certificates
-- Signatures
-- Logs
-- Device Tokens
+3. DB credentials will be used in the .env file.

 ---